 Do some last-minute shopping

-There’s a good range of shops at LPL terminal.
-Ranging from electrical items through to cosmetics and fragrance, or even a souvenir recreation of the city’s most famous street signs, it’s all here.
+There’s a good range of shops at the LPL terminal.
+Ranging from electrical items to cosmetics and fragrance, or even a souvenir recreation of the city’s most famous street signs, it’s all here.

 Shops in the terminal include: